 Baguette

-A long, thin loaf of French bread characterized by its crispy exterior crust and airy, open crumb structure.
-The baguette is fundamental to French cuisine and has become iconic in bakeries worldwide.
-Its versatility makes it essential for sandwiches, appetizers, and as an accompaniment to meals.
+A long, thin loaf of French bread characterized by its crispy, golden crust and soft, airy crumb interior.
+The baguette is one of the most iconic breads in French cuisine and has become a staple in bakeries worldwide.
+Its structure makes it ideal for sandwiches, serving alongside soups and stews, or enjoying with cheese and charcuterie.
+The baguette's distinctive texture comes from high-hydration dough and specialized baking techniques that create steam during cooking.

 Flavor Profile